0

 Lastly, don’t forget a power source for any of these important items!
 While my Garmin InReach can last many days without a charge, I brought a small battery pack to keep my phone (which is also my camera, e-book, ect.) charged.

-10. DO Protect Your Food and Gear from Wildlife
+10. Know How to Protect Your Food and Gear from Wildlife

 An easy, but dangerous, mistake that beginner backpackers make is forgetting to properly secure any food or scented items – yes including your toothpaste, trash, and other toiletries.